DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 # React Grid - Sorting

 The Grid component supports sorting data by one or several column values.
-Use the corresponding plugins to manage the sorting state and sort data programmatically or via the UI (column headers and Group Panel).
+Use the corresponding plugins and UI (column headers and Group Panel) to manage the sorting state and sort data programmatically.

 Click several columns while holding `Shift` to sort data by these columns.
 Clicking a column while holding `Ctrl` (`Cmd` for MacOS) cancels sorting by this column.